drchrispinnock/gcp-node-example/article.md

 Fortunately Octez has the ability to export and import snapshots of the blockchain.
 Our post installation script downloads a recent snapshot of the blockchain and recovers the blockchain state from it.
 This can take in excess of 10 minutes particularly when recovering from a *mainnet* snapshot.

 The ```gcloud compute instances create``` command has a metadata option to help provision the machine including a script to run after the VM has booted the first time.
 These scripts should ideally be short and to the point as they are part of the startup process.
-In certain circumstances, the GCP system will detect that a virtual machine has not initiated correctly if the startup process takes too long.
+In certain circumstances if the startup process takes too long, the GCP system will detect that a virtual machine has not initiated correctly.
 As our snapshot download and recovery can take a long time, we will run the post installation script via SSH.

 First upload the post installation script to the Cloud Shell and then copy it to the VM.
 If you are running ```gcloud``` on your machine, you can just copy the file directly to the VM.